lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 The word I like best to describe my flavor of DID is polyfragmented.
 Polyfragmented is most commonly referred to to mean someone who has a lot of parts and/or splits parts in a complex manner.
 I believe I exhibit both.

 In a more traditional case of DID, it is my understanding that a person has a relatively small number parts that are more well defined.
 They only have a few compartments of memory, thus allowing them to spend more time in each compartment, so each compartment has more time to develop a distinct way of being.
-Their switches between these parts seem to be more internally pronounced since they are more well defined.
+Their switches between these parts seem to be more internally pronounced since each part is more well defined.

-I believe I experience something different in addition to having more traditional parts.
-In addition to having several well-developed main parts, I also seem to have many fragments, or compartments

-While I do experience this, I seem to additionally experience something different.
-It seems like, for the most part, my parts represent smaller fractions of my life.
+I believe I experience something different.
+In addition to having several well-developed main parts, I also seem to have many fragments, or much less developed parts.
+It seems like, for the most part, these parts represent smaller fractions of my life than someone with a more traditional presenting form of DID.
 I have more parts, along with more fragmentation and less differentiation since each part had less time to develop a distinct identity.
+[^1]: They may have nicknames, but not many do.
+There are too many of them for it to make sense for them to have names.
+Plus, naming parts of myself with human names other than my own doesn't feel appropriate for my system.

 Why do I have so many parts?
 I believe it's because the threshold for what constitutes part creation is lower for me than it is for other individuals---things that would be considered traumatic to me may not have affected another child as much.
 I believe this is due to my innate temperament, along with the fact that I am autistic.
-Anecdotally, it seems like there's a high correlation of those who are polyfragmented and are autistic [^2].
+Anecdotally, it seems like there's a high correlation between those who are polyfragmented and are autistic [^2].

 [^2]: I came to this conclusion from r/DID and r/OSDD on Reddit

-I have many different splitting patterns, which I hope to learn more about to discuss here in the future.
+I have many different splitting patterns, which I hope to discuss more about here in the future.
-One such splitting mechanism is that, when I experience something traumatic, I seem to split parts in a sequential manner.
-Thus, when I am triggered in the present day, I have to switch between a series of parts before switching back to an untraumatized part.
+One such splitting mechanism is that, when I experience something traumatic, I seem to split many parts in a sequential manner.
 I also do not only split parts due to trauma---I seem to create parts to alleviate even mild discomfort from my awareness.
 This is something I developed over time, as my threshold for what constituted part creation lowered as I grew older and subconsciously realized how useful of a coping mechanism creating parts was, making me more and more dysfunctional in the real world as I aged.

 [^3]: Some people may refer to themselves as _systems_ when they have DID---their parts operate as a _system_.

-I'd like to note that while I use the word "dysfunctional" to describe myself, that is concluded from me externally viewing my life.
+Rather than working with one part at a time, I'm working with clusters of parts at any given time[^5].
+I do not seem to have a "host", or primary, personality.
+My parts do not have names---they have labels [^1].
+My system isn't neatly organized and structured.
+It's chaotic, and messy, and unknown.
+[^5]: Some people call these subsystems.
+[^6]: I call this _shifting_, rather than the more discrete _switching_.

+It's taken me over a year of therapy to get to the awareness I have today, and I know there's so much more I'm unaware of.
+At the begining of my journey to discovering how I operate, I never could have imagined that I had this chaotic of a system.
 Internally, I feel fine, and generally okay.
-I'm using my dissociative coping mecahanisms to protect me from what could be objectively considered a difficult time, just as I have in the past.
-For the most part, I feel emotionally detached and have an overall positive worldview.
-Dissociation is an amazing coping mechanism.
+When I take a step back and look at the facts of my situation, I can objectively see that I should be having a difficult time right now.
+However, I feel emotionally detached and have an overall positive worldview.

+Having polyfragmented DID makes my life very chaotic.
+I do not know how many parts I have, nor do I think I will ever know.

+<!--
-I use the word dysfunctional to describe the fact that this disorder is impacting my day-to-day functioning.
-This is because my internal awareness is so fragmented that I do not have continuity of memory, and I have clusters of parts with different interests trying to live life in different ways, causing internal division.
-Right now, as I write this, I believe I'm nearing the peak of my dysfunction---up until recently, I was just as dysfunctional, but I didn't know I was because I didn't know I had DID and daily amnesia.
+Right now, as I write this,
+up until recently, I was just as dysfunctional, but I didn't know I was because I didn't know I had DID and daily amnesia.
 Now that I am much more aware of what is going on in my life, I have full confidence that I will become more functional again soon.
 I have been very functional living with this disorder in the recent past, so I have full faith I'll get there again, this time with much more awareness of how I operate.

-Having polyfragmented DID makes my life very chaotic.
-I do not know how many parts I have, nor do I think I will ever know.
 I seem to use parts differently than the most-shared representations of DID portray.
 Because of this, it took me an incredibly long time to see in myself that I had DID.

-<!--
+I'd like to note that while I use the word "dysfunctional" to describe myself, I'm actually very high-functioning in most areas of my life.
+I use the word dysfunctional to describe the fact that this disorder is impacting my day-to-day functioning, making it hard to do the things I want to do.
+This is because my internal awareness is so fragmented that I do not have continuity of memory, and I have clusters of parts with different interests trying to live life in different ways, causing internal division.
+However, in many aspects of life, I am living functionally.

+I'm using my dissociative coping mecahanisms to protect me from what could be objectively considered a difficult time, just as I have in the past.
+For the most part, I feel emotionally detached and have an overall positive worldview.
+Dissociation is an amazing coping mechanism.

+For what it's worth, the labels I use to describe how I function make it seem like my life is a lot worse than it actually is.
+Despite the internal chaos and amnesia, I, for the most part, enjoy how I operate.
+I realize

+Thus, when I am triggered in the present day, I have to switch between a series of parts in rapid succession before switching back to an untraumatized part.
+I am also able to take care of myself well, but

 This is the most descriptive word I've found used in the literature and online communities that represents how I experience having DID.